Rate this page:

 When asked for the groupId, artifactId and package just enter "helloworld" and leave the other options as the defaults.

-Lets have a look at the Hello World plugins templates.
-Bamboo uses the WebWork web framework and the Freemarker templating language to render its user interface.
-There are numerous tags available from WebWork that can be used from within freemarker to map values in the Configurator to elements in the user interface (we will talk more about the Configurator in a moment).
+To render a UI component, Bamboo can use the Freemarker templating language.
+It has numerous tags available that can be used from within freemarker to map values in the Configurator to elements in the user interface (we will talk more about the Configurator in a moment).

 This template provides the configuration form for the Task.
 We use a textField